 A software developer is a person that is concerned with the programming, management, and configurations of a computer program – otherwise known as software.
 In a (very broad) nutshell, these specialists create and maintain the programs that we use, whether it be daily or only once, on certain platforms.

-Why is software development so popular that it would play a role in the “software engineer VS developer” debacle, though?
+Why is software development so popular that it would play a role in the “software developer VS software engineer” debate, though?
 Well, if we take out the salary and “guaranteed future career” parts out of the equation, there’s still one huge reason remaining – flexibility.

-Being a software developer, you have the ability to be very flexible in what you do.
-What that means is that these devs can specialize in creating any and all programs that they’d like, as soon as they have the fundamental knowledge about the field.
+Being a software developer, you can be very flexible in what you do.
+What that means is that these devs can specialize in creating all programs that they’d like, as soon as they have the fundamental knowledge about the field.
 This doesn’t only apply in the traditional workplace, though.
 If you’re proficient in the field of software development, you might even consider doing freelancing work or working on personal projects altogether.

 With that said, you should now have a better idea of what a software dev is and what do these people do.
 Now, let’s continue our “software developer VS software engineer” article by talking about software engineers.